microsoft/azure-genai-design-patterns/patterns/03-Retrieval Augmented Generation (RAG)/README.md

 ### Document Indexing

 One of the key components in making LLMs effective is to provide additional context to LLMs to answer the user query or to complete the prompt.
-This additional context can come from high quality documents which could be in different formats - FAQ documents, PDF Files, Web Pages and semi structured files like json and flat files and also REST apis.
+This additional context can come from high quality documents which could be in different formats - Word documents, PDF Files, Web Pages and semi-structured files like json and flat files and also REST APIs.

 These documents can have additional structure like pages, sections, paragraphs and tables like in the case of Word and PDF documents.
-They might also contain metadata like authors, last modified datetime, version and Tags like confidentiality, categories etc. This metadata could be used to index relevant content for e.g use the latest version or newest document etc.
+They might also contain metadata like authors, last modified datetime, version and tags like confidentiality, categories etc. This metadata could be used to index relevant content for e.g use the latest version or newest document.

 ### Document Chunking

 Document chunking is another important aspect.
-Because LLMs have limits on the input tokens, it would be beneficial to include relevant content in the prompt that can help with prompt completion or answer user query.
+Because LLMs have limits on the input tokens, it would be optimal to include relevant content in the prompt that can help with prompt completion or answer user query.
 For e.g in the case of product documentation, if the answer to the user query lies inside page 5 of a 20-page document, it would be futile to send the entire 20 pages to the LLMs as additional context.
 It might not only exceed the token limits but also trip the LLMs in providing inaccurate response.
-So it is imperative to have a structure chunking approach.
+So it is imperative to have a structured chunking approach.
 For e.g extract pages and chunking by paragraphs.
-Each chunk is then index into the Document Index as a separate document.
+Each chunk is then indexed into the Document Index as a separate document.
 The vector embeddings are also obtained on these individual chunks.

 ### Choosing embedding engine